 As Sitka's visitor industry has grown, so have concerns about impacts to the community.
-By actively participating in this voluntary program, participants demonstrate their commitment to address key community concerns.
+Organizations are invited to sign-on to participate as Partners of the TBMP.
+By actively participating in this voluntary program, Partners demonstrate their commitment to address key community concerns.

-Partners agree to implement appropriate best practices, including but not limited to the recommendations of the TBMP, in their own policies and training of their staff.
+Partners agree to implement (to the best of their ability) appropriate best practices, including but not limited to the guidelines of the TBMP, in their own policies, standard operating procedures, and training of their staff.